AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Proposed Framework

 We explore two distinct fine-tuning paradigms for the vulnerability injection agent: supervised fine-tuning (SFT) and reinforcement learning with Group Relative Policy Optimization (GRPO).
 Both approaches operate on the same dataset of aligned benign/vulnerable function pairs:

 where each benign function $c^{b_{(j)}}$ is accompanied by a structured prompt $q^{(j)}$.
-The prompt is generated by prior workflow steps from \ref{subsubsec:semantic_analysis_inject_point_identification}, incorporating (1) semantic and structural analysis results of the benign code, (2) the original benign function itself, and (3) relevant examples from the Retrieval-Augmented Generation (RAG) knowledge base, annotated to highlight vulnerability injection locations.
+The prompt is generated by using the output of prior workflow steps \ref{sussubsec:code_understanding}, \ref{sussubsec:information_loader}, \ref{sussubsec:sanitization_detector}.
+This prompt incorporates (1) semantic and structural analysis results of the benign code, (2) the original benign function itself, and (3) relevant examples from the Retrieval-Augmented Generation (RAG) knowledge base, annotated to highlight vulnerability injection locations.
 The objective is for the agent to generate the corresponding vulnerable function \( \hat c^{v}_{j} \) given this prompt.